RosanaRufer/i-dont-know-polymer/README.md

 ## Definitions

-**Web components** is a collection of technologies first declared and reused components as elements:
+**Web components** is a collection of native browser features that the W3C is still working on:

 🔹 Custom elements: Technology responsible for declaring our own elements just like native ones.